 The USF Foundation accepts various types of gifts in support of the University of South Florida.
+The Foundation encourages all donors to seek the assistance of personal legal and financial advisors in matters related to their gifts and estate planning for potential tax consequences.
 The Foundation accepts gifts at the fair market value or at the appropriate value allowed by law.
-These include gifts such as: Cash or cash equivalents - includes cash, checks, money orders, traveler's checks, electronic fund transfer, credit card and debit card transactions.
-Gifts of cash are the easiest and most direct way to give to USF and may be fully deductible for individuals who itemize on their federal income tax return.
+These include gifts such as: Cash or cash equivalents - includes cash, checks, money orders, electronic fund transfer, credit card and debit card transactions.
+Gifts of cash are the easiest and most direct way to give to USF.